-Civil protection concerns natural and man-made disasters, incidences of which can occur at any moment and often leave a trail of destruction and loss of life in their wake.
-Put simply, civil protection consists of assistance delivered by a government in the immediate aftermath of a man-made or natural disaster, and preventative measures to reduce the impact of future disasters.
+Civil protection concerns disasters, incidences of which can occur at any moment and often leave a trail of destruction and loss of life in their wake.
+Put simply, civil protection consists of assistance delivered by a government in the immediate aftermath of a man-made disaster or natural hazard, and preventative measures to reduce the impact of future disasters.

 Depending on the nature of the disaster, this assistance can take different forms such as:

 - Search and rescue operations

 - Forest and urban fire-fighting